Code-Institute-Submissions/TotalGym/README.md

 ### Frameworks and Programs

 - [Bootstrap 4.5.0](https://getbootstrap.com/docs/4.5/getting-started/introduction/)
-  - Many features of Bootstrap were used make the site responsive.
+  - Many features of Bootstrap were used to make the site responsive.
 - [JQuery](https://jquery.com)
     - Used to implement some of the Bootstrap features such as NavBar and Modals.
 - [Atom](https://atom.io/)